jmcnamara/pandas_xlsxwriter_charts/docs/source/introduction.rst

 Introduction
 ============

-Version 0.13 of `Pandas <http://pandas.pydata.org/>`_  will include support for new Excel writer engines in addition to the two engines supported in previous
+Version 0.13 of `Pandas <http://pandas.pydata.org/>`_  added support for new Excel writer engines in addition to the two engines supported in previous
 versions: `Xlwt <https://pypi.python.org/pypi/xlwt>`_ and `Openpyxl <https://pypi.python.org/pypi/openpyxl>`_.
 The first of the new writer engines to be added is